m-j-andr/PIC-1-Demo/docs/0-docs.md

 ## concept::sheets, concept::pivot-table

+When using spreadsheets,
-Pivot tables allow us to display our data in different ways to highlight the information that concerns us the most.
+*pivot tables* allow us to display our data in different ways to highlight the information that concerns us the most.
 You can create one as follows.